 Scholarships are a two-part process.
 Families provide personal and financial information, including a statement from the camper about why they want to attend camp.
 The 2nd half must be completed by a representative of a Florida Annual Conference United Methodist Church.
-Scholarships must be submitted by April 1st.
+Scholarship applications have been EXTENDED and must be postmarked by May 1st.

 Who should apply for a Summer Camp Scholarship?

 Families who are having difficulty paying the camp fee and families with more than one child attending the Warren Willis Summer Camp may apply for a scholarship.

 When will families find out if they’ve received a scholarship?